Take Stadium Security Seriously with These 7 Tips

 Tip #2: Plan what Type of Security Checks You Need

-Twenty years ago there was very little security at sporting events, but in modern times we simply can’t do without.
+Twenty years ago there was very little security at sporting events, but in modern times we simply can’t do without, we need top notch stadium security technology.
 Security is essential to keep people safe today, and part of that security is ensuring that people do not bring dangerous items into the venue itself.

 Every event and location has different levels of need.
 A little league baseball playoff in the suburbs may not need the same level of protection as a rock and roll concert downtown, due to location, attendees, size, and atmosphere of the event.
 Think through what type of crowd will be attending, what risk factors exist, and what level of security is reasonable and necessary.